 If you’re a business owner and you want to set up a bona fide residence somewhere, there are much better places than Puerto Rico where you could establish residence, pay zero tax, and still spend 120 days on average in the US.

 With those kind of options, why would you want to be tied down to Puerto Rico?

 Corner Cutters: Puerto Rico’s programs are the number one area where I see people cutting corners.
 People try to pull every scam in the book.
 I hear it all the time and see comments on my blog and YouTube channel from viewers arguing that you can just pretend that you are living in Puerto Rico and still get the benefits.

 And the fact that so many people try to cut corners with these programs could jeopardize their longevity.
 As someone who insists on doing everything 100% legal, the amount of corner cutting in Puerto Rico is a clear sign to someone like me to just stay away.

-Technically, once you have secured a decree, your personal benefits will be guaranteed for the next 20 years, but all it takes is for the US government to come in and declare that the party is over for those benefits to go away.
+Technically, once you have secured a decree, your personal benefits will be guaranteed for the next 15 years, but all it takes is for the US government to come in and declare that the party is over for those benefits to go away.

 The idea that the US government would be excited to see its own citizens take their money and flee to Puerto Rico, a US territory, all while standing idly by and doing nothing is silly.

 That is why the idea of moving to Puerto Rico with the goal to save on taxes is troubling to me.

 Do you want to go to a country that rolls out the red carpet only when it gets desperate, or because that is the way they do business?
 I would rather trust my money and my business to a place that wants me but doesn’t need me.